Landau–Peierls instability

 Landau–Peierls instability refers to the phenomenon in which the mean square displacements due to thermal fluctuations diverge in the thermodynamic limit and is named after Lev Landau (1937) and Rudolf Peierls (1934).
-This instability prevails in one-dimensional ordering of atoms/molecules in 3D space such as 1D crystals and smectics and also in two-dimensional ordering in 2D space such as a monomolecular adsorbed filsms at the interface between two isotrophic phases.
+This instability prevails in one-dimensional ordering of atoms/molecules in 3D space such as 1D crystals and smectics and also in two-dimensional ordering in 2D space such as a monomolecular adsorbed films at the interface between two isotrophic phases.
 The divergence is logarithmic, which is rather slow and therefore it is possible to realize substances (such as the smectics) in practice that are subject to Landau–Peierls instability.